Neck masses are extremely common among children.

 The most common cause of neck mass in children is

 A lymph node may enlarge for the following reasons:

 There is an infection nearby, for example, in the throat.

 There is a general infection of the body (such as mononucleosis Infectious Mononucleosis Epstein-Barr virus causes a number of diseases, including infectious mononucleosis.
 The virus is spread through kissing.
 Symptoms vary, but the most common are extreme fatigue, fever, sore throat... read more , tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more , or human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more , or human immunodeficiency virus Human Immunodeficiency Virus (HIV) Infection Human immunodeficiency virus (HIV) infection is a viral infection that progressively destroys certain white blood cells and can cause acquired immunodeficiency syndrome (AIDS).
 HIV is transmitted... read more [HIV]).

 Most neck masses cause no symptoms and are of greater concern to parents than to the children who have them.
 However, infected lymph nodes or cysts are tender and painful and may cause a fever.

 Imaging tests, swabs, blood tests, and tuberculosis skin tests